- 2013-14 - Head Coach

 The diamond is not the only area where the Dolphins have excelled.
 Just last fall the program achieved their highest team grade point average in recorded history posting a 3.32 for the semester.
 The record breaking performance backed up the 2011-12 academic year in which the Dolphins finished with a team average GPA of 3.15.

-Montez’s impact on the JU program was felt immediately upon his arrival in 2006.
+When Montez first joined the JU program as an assistant his impact was felt immediately upon his arrival in 2006.
 The biggest benefactor of his presence was sophomore starter Matt Dobbins, who earned All-America honors and was named A-Sun Pitcher of the Year after tying for the most wins in the nation (12).
 Dobbins, who served as a position player as a freshman, had never pitched more than 3.2 innings in his Dolphin career.

 In just his first year on staff, the Dolphins posted the lowest team ERA in 11 years.
 As the team’s recruiting coordinator, Montez helped produce the 38th best recruiting class nationwide in 2006, according to Collegiate Baseball.

-All told during his eight years working with the JU staff, nine different pitchers have received 11 All-A-Sun recognitions.
+All told during his nine years and counting working with the JU staff, 10 different pitchers have received 12 All-A-Sun recognitions.
 In addition, Anderson was a Collegiate Baseball & a National Collegiate Baseball Writers Association Freshman All-American in 2011.

-In 23 seasons od Division I baseball, Montez has coached, recruited or worked with 15 major league players including Barry Zito (San Francisco Giants), Michael Young (Los Angeles Dodgers), Cliff Lee (Philadelphia Phillies), Eric Hinske (Arizona Diamond Backs), Adam Kennedy (Los Angeles Dodgers) and Matt Garza (Texas Rangers) and the recently retired Russ Ortiz.
+In 24 seasons of Division I baseball, Montez has coached, recruited or worked with 15 major league players including Barry Zito (San Francisco Giants), Michael Young (Los Angeles Dodgers), Cliff Lee (Philadelphia Phillies), Eric Hinske (Arizona Diamond Backs), Adam Kennedy (Los Angeles Dodgers) and Matt Garza (Texas Rangers) and the recently retired Russ Ortiz.

 Before JU, Montez has also served as a pitching coach with Fresno State, Arkansas, Cal State Northridge, UC Santa Barbara and Pepperdine.